BeztinChin/BeztinChin.github.io/_posts/2018-07-27-Exception.md

 ---
 title: Exception in python.
-excerpt: Introduce some common exception and some ways to haddle it
+excerpt: Introduce some common exception and some ways to haddle it.
+tags: python;exception
 ---
 <br/><br/>